nafeu/nafeu.github.io/_posts/2021-03-03-lazy-loading-expandable-rows-with-react-table.md

 ![](https://res.cloudinary.com/dvivnklwq/image/upload/v1614625301/yci97q9pgj5ih95fmovs.png)

 In the real world, we have many instances where this is the case and they come in the form of drill-down tables.
-This is helpful for BI dashboards, video game leaderboards, accounting, or pretty much any case where you need futher investigate a single row in a table.
+This is helpful for BI dashboards, video game leaderboards, accounting, or pretty much any case where you need further investigate a single row in a table.

 In [`index.mjs`](https://github.com/nafeu/react-query-table-sandbox/blob/main/index.mjs) from our example code, we have defined an API that returns mock data about an imaginary **software dev discussion group**.